Chinmoy Lahiri: Early life

 Archrya Chinmoy Lahiri was born in a Zamindar family of Tantibandh, Pabna district, in the undivided India under British rule.
 His father Jeeb Chandra Lahiri was a civil engineer, at an alumnus of Bengal Engineering College, Shibpur, and his mother's name was Sarajubala Debi.
 He was brought up in Lucknow in his early years, where his father was working.
 His first teacher in music was Rabin Chattopadhyay.
-His passion for music brought Chinmoy to Marris College of Music, Lucknow, where he took music lessons from Pandit Srikrishna Narayan Ratanjhankar, principal of the college.
+His passion for music brought Chinmoy to Marris College of Music, Lucknow (later Bhatkhande Sanskriti Vishwavidyalaya), where he took music lessons from Pandit Shrikrishna Narayan Ratanjankar, principal of the college.
 There he was accompanied with some young and talented students who all became great masters afterwards, such as V.G.
 Jog, S. C. R. Bhat and Dhruvtara Joshi etc. Subsequently, he took talim, lessons in music, from Dilip Chandra Vedi, Khalifa Khurshid Ali Khan, and Chhotey Khan.
 Chinmoy was a Gāndā-bāndh śāgīrd (disciple) of Pandit Ratanjhankar, who was a disciple of Pandit Bhatkhande and Ustad Faiaz Khan.
 From this lineage an inclination of Acharya Chinmoy towards Senia Gharana of Lucknow may be arrived at.